Foundation Repair Dictionary

 Post-tension slabs tend to matter most when understanding how loads are managed and where reinforcement is located.
 Their behavior depends on soil conditions and moisture control as well as design.

-• Punching shear refers to a type of localized stress where a concentrated load pushes through a slab or footing.
+A type of localized stress where a concentrated load pushes through a slab or footing.
 It is typically evaluated in design rather than observed directly.

 Punching shear tends to matter most in areas with heavy concentrated loads or unusual support conditions.
 In typical residential construction, it is often a background consideration.